 Human Development/Human Services

-The Human Development/Human Services Department offers multiple Associates of Arts degrees within the Social and Applied Behavioral Sciences.
-The A.A. in Human Development/Human Services is an interdisciplinary degree concentrating in psycho-social development across the life span with emphasis in identity development, the family system, and human services.
-This A.A. degree prepares students to transfer into a Baccalaureate program, and is also designed to benefit the student who wishes to pursue a paraprofessional career in social work / human services, such as case management, parenting coach / educator, support counseling and crisis management.
+The A.A. degree in Human Development/Human Services is an interdisciplinary degree concentrating in psycho-social development across the life span, with special emphases on the family system, identity development, mental wellness, and the human services profession.
+As part of this degree, students choose one out of three areas of concentration: Addiction Studies Foundations, Parenting Education/Family Coach, or Paraprofessional Counseling.
+These areas of concentration are also available as stand alone, 16-unit Certificates of Achievement.
+Our degree presents more than an understanding of how compassion meets theory and praxis; we concomitantly offer the kind of personal enrichment that comes from supporting others improve their own lives.
+This degree prepares students to transfer into a Baccalaureate program, and is also designed to benefit the student who wishes to pursue a paraprofessional career in human services, such as case management, parenting coach / educator, support and crisis counseling.